courtneygoodridge/TvA_analysis/README.md

-This repo contains the data and analysis for the manuscript "Steering is inititated based on error accumulation" manuscript.
+This repo contains the data and analysis for the following manuscript:

+Goodridge, C. M., Mole, C. D., Billington, J., Markkula, G., & Wilkie, R. M. (2022).
+Steering is initiated based on error accumulation.
+Journal of Experimental Psychology: Human Perception and Performance, 48(1), 64.

 The ExpSimulation folder contains code (TrackSimulation.py) to simulate an observer moving at 8 m/s at varying angles of orientation relative to a straight road-line.
 This code calculates the visual angle and steering bias for orientations ranging from 0.5-2 degrees.